schmittjoh/JMSDiExtraBundle/Resources/doc/annotations.rst

     use JMS\DiExtraBundle\Annotation\Service;

     /**
-     * @Service("some.service.id", parent="another.service.id", public=false)
+     * @Service("some.service.id", parent="another.service.id", public=false, environments = {"prod", "test", "dev"})
      */
     class Listener
     {
     }

 If you do not explicitly define a service id, then we will generated a sensible default based on the fully qualified class name for you.
+By default, the class will be loaded in all environments unless you explicitly specify an environment via the ``environments`` attribute.

 @Tag
 ~~~~